sudoyashi/Joshis-Garage/_posts/2024-01-09-megasquirt2.markdown

 XX / Tin(Sn)=309,Gold(Au)=31,Nickel(Ni)=90 or 141

-#### Splicing into existing wires
+#### Splicing wires with CMA

-These wire splices were introduced to me by this [article](https://www.hpacademy.com/blog/how-to-splice-practical-splicing-demonstration/) from High Performance Academy.
-There are three open-barrel splices, two of which I will be using.
-In this case, splices won't be by the usual AWG size but by the CMA or Circular Mil Area.
-Each wire has a general density of wires that we can calculate as an area.
-More CMA, thicker wires.
+Bare-metal wire splices were introduced to me by this [article](https://www.hpacademy.com/blog/how-to-splice-practical-splicing-demonstration/) from High Performance Academy.
+There are three open-barrel splices.
+These kinds of splices don't go by the usual AWG size but by the CMA or Circular Mil Area.
+Each wire has an estimated density of wires, giving us a certain area.
+Thinner wires have smaller CMA, thicker wires have larger CMA.
 This chart is a general reference for wire CMA.
-The chart is an average I found on wire CMA, but it's close enough to club-spec.
+The chart below is an average I found on wire CMA, but it's close enough to club-spec.
+The advantage to these open-barrel types is that is doesn't include insulation and lets me see the wires physically spliced with a good connection without having to guess when putting them into a butt connector.

+The issue I had with butt connectors were that I couldn't inspect the crimp after the fact, just pulling on it and hoping it stays.
+The connectors are slightly bulkier by comparison, but when you have to splice multiple wires in an area, it can look messy.
+Using the open-barrel splices lets us resolve both issues!

+**Table of AWG and its relative CMA**

 | Wire size (AWG) | CMA  |
 | --------------- | ---- |